AnyFetch/developers.anyfetch.com/guides/tutorials/oauth.md

 ### Grant access
 To authorize a user, you need to redirect him to `https://manager.anyfetch.com/oauth/authorize?client_id={CLIENT_ID}&redirect_uri={ENCODED_REDIRECT_URI}`.

-> Redirect URI must match exactly the value you entered earlier.
+> Redirect URI must match the value you entered earlier.

 You may add optional parameters: